scott-weeden/Abacus/README.md

 <body>
     <h1>Working Emergency Mirrors</h1>
     <p>Abacus Market is currently experiencing DDOS attacks.
-Please use the following mirrors to access the site:</p>
+DO NOT USE the following mirrors to access the site.
+IT IS A SCAM:</p>
     <ul>
         <li><a href="https://globaldarknet.com/darknetmarkets/abacus.html" target="_blank">Abacus Market link</a></li>
     </ul>